p2panda/aquadoggo/README.md

 ### FFI bindings

 If you are not working with Rust you can create FFI bindings from the `aquadoggo` crate into your preferred programming language.
-Dealing with FFI bindings can be a bit cumbersome and we do not have much prepared for you (yet), but check out our [Meli](https://github.com/p2panda/meli/) Flutter project as an example on how we dealt with FFI bindings for Dart / Flutter.
+Dealing with FFI bindings can be a bit cumbersome and we do not have much prepared for you (yet), but check out our [Meli](https://github.com/p2panda/meli/) Android project as an example on how we dealt with FFI bindings for Dart / Flutter.

 ## What shouldn't I do with `aquadoggo`?